Humphreys Peak, standing at 12,633 feet, is Arizona’s highest peak and offers an unforgettable hiking experience. ⛰️🤩

 For winter adventurers, proper gear is crucial.

-Microspikes, ice axe, proper clothing, and other winter gear are necessary to navigate the cold and windy conditions.
+Microspikes, ice axe, proper clothing, and other winter gear are necessary to navigate the snowy, cold, and windy conditions.

 ⚠️ Staying informed through resources like the Kachina Peaks Avalanche Center and Coconino National Forest’s website.